1943 Atlantic hurricane season: Tropical Storm Ten

 The final tropical cyclone of the season formed about 160 mi (260 km) northeast of the Honduras–Nicaragua border around 12:00 UTC on October 20.
 The fledgling cyclone intensified into a tropical storm twelve hours later and then attained winds of 45 mph (75 km/h) a while thereafter, marking its peak intensity.
 The system moved west for several days and passed through the Belize Barrier Reef before executing a sharp eastward turn early on October 24, causing only delayed shipping and aviation schedules, as well as peak winds of 35 mph (56 km/h) in the Swan Islands.
 From there, it maintained its status as a weak storm before transitioning into a post-tropical cyclone about 130 mi (215 km) southwest of the Cayman Islands by 06:00 UTC on October 26.

 Other systems

 On June 23, a 1,015 mb (hPa; 29.98 inHg) closed low—likely a tropical depression–was documented over the Little Bahama Banks.
 It drifted slowly northwest, moving ashore near the Florida–Georgia border by early on June 27.
 Gusty winds were recorded in Jacksonville and Savannah, but otherwise no impacts of note occurred.

 Season effects

 This is a table of all the storms that have formed in the 1943 Atlantic hurricane season.
 It includes their duration, names, landfall(s), denoted in parentheses, damage, and death totals.
 Deaths in parentheses are additional and indirect (an example of an indirect death would be a traffic accident), but were still related to that storm.
-Damage and deaths include totals while the storm was extratropical, a wave, or a low, and all the damage figures are in 1943 USD.
+Damage and deaths include totals while the storm was extratropical, a wave, or a low, and all the damage figures are in 1943 US$.